iden3/circomlib/circuits/crypto/baby_jubjub/baby_edwards_check/README.md

 # `BabyEdwardsCheck()`

-## TODO:

-- There is no output!

 ## Description

-This templates checks if two given coordinates `(x,y)` correspond to a point on the [Baby Jubjub curve](https://github.com/barryWhiteHat/baby_jubjub) in twisted Edwards form.
+This templates checks if a point with coordinates `(x,y)` is a point on the [Baby Jubjub curve](https://github.com/barryWhiteHat/baby_jubjub) in twisted Edwards form.
 More specifically, it checks if `x` and `y` satisfy the quadratic equation

 ```
 168700 * x^2 + y^2 = 1 + 168696 * x^2 * y^2